locationtech-labs/geopyspark/docs/guides/rdd.rst

 ^^^^^^^^^^

-Using :meth:`~geopyspark.geotrellis.rdd.TiledRasterRDD.stitch` will produce a single raster by stictching together all of the tiles within the ``TiledRasterRDD``.
-This can only be done with ``SPATIAL`` RDDs, and is not recomended if the data contained within is large.
+Using :meth:`~geopyspark.geotrellis.rdd.TiledRasterRDD.stitch` will produce a single raster by stitching together all of the tiles within the ``TiledRasterRDD``.
+This can only be done with ``SPATIAL`` RDDs, and is not recommended if the data contained within is large.
 As it can cause crashes due to its size.

 .. code:: python